 The least expensive wheelbarrow we’d recommend is the Gorilla Carts heavy-duty dump cart.
 The price is low because the gorilla cart isn’t a traditional wheelbarrow, and is made out of poly material.

-The most expensive cedar pergola on our list is the Ames CP6PS poly wheelbarrow.
+The most expensive wheelbarrow on our list is the Ames CP6PS poly wheelbarrow.
 The price is high because the wheelbarrow comes in a set that includes a hand trowel.

 The Best Wheelbarrows On Amazon